McKennie helps Juventus beat Bologna 2-0 to close gap - WHIZ News

 Federico Dimarco had been partly at fault for Lozano’s opener but the Verona defender atoned for his error by starting and finishing the move for the equalizer in the 34th.

-Antonín Barák netted what was to prove the winner for Verona in the 62nd, following an inspired pass from Mattia Zaccagni.
+Antonín Barák netted what was to prove the winner for Verona in the 62nd, following an inspired pass from Mattia Zaccagni, who then scored Verona’s third.

+Sixth-place Napoli is level on points with seventh-place Lazio, which beat visiting Sassuolo 2-1.
+Sergej Milinković-Savić and Ciro Immobile scored for Lazio, which won its fourth straight.

 RELEGATION BATTLE